 Gift aid is a simple government initiative which allows you to increase the value of your donations at no extra cost to you.
 HM Revenue and Customs regards membership subscriptions as ‘donations.
 Therefore, the SOA can claim gift aid on your membership fees.

 The World Anti-Doping Agency (WADA) has published its 2024 Prohibited List.
-The Prohibited List designates the substances and methods that are prohibited in sport.
+The

-Please visit UK Anti-Doping’s website here to read a full summary of the changes on the 2024 List.
+Please visit UK Anti-Doping’s website here to read a full summary of the changes on

 The following resources are also available to read on WADA’s website: